How to Create a Sudo User on Debian

 How to create a sudo user on Debian.

-Step 1: Log in as the Root User
+Step 1: Switch to the Root User

 As the root user, create a new user with the adduser command.
 Append the desired user account name to the command: